-I have ordered a number of books through the University bookstore, as listed below.
-Some of these you may already have; others you can acquire through amazon or other sources at a fraction of the bookstore price.
-You MUST own copies of these readings, however, to thrive in this course.
-Some additional readings I have placed on the course sakai site.
+The required books for the course are listed below.
+I have NOT ordered them through the University bookstore, figuring you will be able to find them easily online or will already own a copy.
+However, you MUST own copies of these readings to thrive in this course.
+Some additional readings I have placed on the course's Canvas site.
 You must come to class having done the reading and fully prepared to participate in a discussion of the material.

 - 1) Robert C. Tucker, The Marx-Engels Reader, 2nd edition (Norton) - 2) Emile Durkheim, The Division of Labor in Society, ed.
 Coser/Lukes (Simon & Schuster) - 3) Emile Durkheim, Suicide, trans.
 Spaulding (S&S) - 4) Emile Durkheim, The Elementary Forms of Religious Life, trans.
 Fields (S&S) - 5) Georg Simmel, The Sociology of Georg Simmel, ed.
 Wolff (S&S) - 6) Georg Simmel, Conflict and the Web of Group Affiliations (S&S) - 7) Georg Simmel, On Individuality and Social Forms, ed.
-Levine (Chicago) (recom) - 8) Max Weber, The Protestant Ethic and the Spirit of Capitalism, trans.
+Levine (Chicago) (recommended) - 8) Max Weber, The Protestant Ethic and the Spirit of Capitalism, trans.
 Kalberg (Oxford) - 9) W.E.B.
 DuBois, The Souls of Black Folk (Dover) - 10) G.H.
 Mead, Mind, Self and Society from the Standpoint of a Social Behaviorist (Chicago)